 Darn it!
 This is supposed to be the place of dreams, of stars paved into Hollywood Boulevard, a sanctuary city, or as James Frey writes, the city of the “Bright Shiny Morning.”
 So when something as primal as a couple with a voracious appetite for human blood, fueled by misguided ideologies and armed with automatic rifles and pipe bombs go hunting in an office building, our glamorous sensibilities are jolted.

 It reads like a bad commercial on Hulu, an unwelcome interruption.
 Only this is real.
 People died.
 People were wounded.
-Communities and families are devastated and a six-month old boy was left behind before being properly weaned off his mother’s milk.
+Communities and families are devastated, and a six-month-old boy was left behind before being adequately weaned off his mother’s milk.
 Now we seek the information like it’s air, and news channels are pumping us full of every detail and nuance.
 We want to know everything we can about this same couple that we would have ignored if they were shopping in our local Ralphs, probably put off by her hijab or burka.

 The solid foundation of God stands, “The Lord knows those who are His.”
-And we are known by the love we accept and then extend.
+And we are known for the love we accept and then extend.
 The truth of love has strayed away from many religions.
-Profane babbling and messages of hatred spreads like rabid cancer and we have no clue who has been infected, because we, as vessels all look the same.
+Profane babbling and messages of hatred spread like rabid cancer, and we have no clue who has been infected.
+We, as vessels all look the same.

 Vessels are made, some for honor and some for dishonor, and we get to chose which we want to be.
 My prayer is for those who have been deceived to imbibe a religion of death, that “they may come to their senses and escape the snare of the devil, having being taken captive to do his will.”*